I went from 8 cups of coffee every day down to 1 (and some days, none!). Here’s why and how I broke my caffeine addiction.

 How my caffeine addiction started

 My personal experience, without a formal study needed, is that it’s definitely an addictive substance.
-Over the last 10 years after I fell in love with coffee, my caffeine intake has steadily increased.
+Over the last 10 years after I fell in love with coffee, my daily caffeine consumption has steadily increased.
 I also fell in love with finding really great coffee and I appreciate the ritual of coffee.
 I love waking up to the smell of my drip coffee machine starting to brew on a timer.
 On the weekends, I love grinding fresh beans and making french press coffee.
 Holding a cup of coffee as I slowly wake up is one of my favorite forms of comfort.

 My coffee intake really started to increase when I moved to Charlotte a few years ago, and as part of my new-house purchases, I got a drip coffee machine.
 Previously I only had a small french press and a small Bialetti so it wasn’t really practical to make more than 1-2 cups without brewing multiple times.
 But once I got a 12-cup coffee maker, I made half a pot since it was easy enough to make more.
 I started drinking two cups before work and then emptied the pot to take a large travel mug with me to work.
 Then, once I was in the office, I typically went to get coffee with a coworker to catch-up and then again in the afternoon for a little break.
 So 1-2 cups of coffee escalated to 6 cups.